 He also helped teach others.
 As a senior, he had some of his classmates in an education class blindfold themselves so he could teach them how a blind person learns mathematics.
 (Read the story here.)

 After college, Pastorius’s perfect pitch helped him gain admission to the School of Piano Technology for the Blind, a school that taught blind individuals how to tune pianos and run a business.
 He graduated in 2015 and began his piano tuning business, Perfect Pitch Piano, LLC.

 “I loved the mechanics of [piano tuning] because growing up, I worked on antique cars with my dad,” Pastorius said.
 Running his own business can be stressful, but it can also be rewarding.

-Entrepreneurship has given Pastorius the flexibility to travel and see his former guide dog, Houston, whom he brought to Lynchburg College.
+Entrepreneurship has given Pastorius the flexibility to travel and see his former guide dog, Houston, whom he brought to University of Lynchburg.
 After Houston suffered a leg injury, Pastorius retired the dog to his mother’s home.
 In November, Pastorius traveled to California to train with Volvo, his new guide dog, at Guide Dogs for the Blind.